Photographs show thousands and thousands of unsold new cars deteriorating in storage lots until they are scrapped. See Example( s )

 UK car sales in 2013 recorded their best year since 2007, industry figures have shown, helped by cheap credit deals and stronger consumer confidence.

-The Bloomberg news service similarly reported that U.S. auto sales have also sharply increased since 2009:
+The Bloomberg news service similarly reported that U.S. auto sales also sharply increased after 2009:

 Look for factual data, and you can hunt down a lot of truth with a little bit of effort, beyond the simple tidbit that these photos are more than five years old.